 Protecting Your Ankles and Knees in a Dance Turnout

-Turnout is the position often used in dance where your hips are externally rotated, like first position in ballet.
+Turnout is the position dancers often take, where their hips are externally rotated, like first position in ballet.
 Often dancers will use their feet to cheat this movement in order to create the desired shape on the floor.
 This cheat is called “cranking turnout.”

 Using floor sliders

 Dr. Blessyl Buan, an Ontario chiropractor, dance artist and movement specialist, recommends a healthier pattern.
-She recommends dancers to use their hips’ external rotators, including their large hip muscle and the deeper muscles.
+She recommends dancers use their hips’ external rotators, including their large hip muscles and the deeper muscles.
 They can use these rotators to muscularly initiate the outward movement from their hip joint.

 A dancer should generate about 65 per cent of their turnout from their hip joint, 25 per cent from their ankle joint and the remainder from their knee.
-It’s also important to note that turnout is largely affected by the dancer’s hip joint orientation, depth and natural flexibility.
+It’s also important to note that the dancer’s hip joint orientation, depth and natural flexibility largely affect turnout.

 Avoid an unhealthy turnout